 Customer-centricity is the first pillar of the digital banking model.
 To engage today's digital-savvy customers, banking leaders have become invested in effortless convenience.
 They design new products and services in ways that satisfy unmet customer needs, reduce friction in the process, and encourage digital interactions.
 The goal is to enable customers to use banking services as effortlessly as possible.

 Electronic Know-your-Customer (eKYC) is a prime example of customer-centricity, where banks let customers create new accounts with only a few facial scans, sparing them the inconvenience of having to visit physical branches.

 Moreover, excellent user experience (UX) and user interface (UI) are no longer differentiating factors.
-They are now the prerequisites for banking solutions such as mobile apps or web apps.
+They are now the prerequisites for banking solutions such as digital apps like mobile apps or web apps.
 The need for these customer-centered solutions is the reason why more banks are applying modern methods such as Human-centric design, Lean Startup Approach, Agile, and DevOps.

 When it comes to customer-centricity, banking businesses need to pay attention to these factors:

 Low friction app downloads and rapid onboarding.
 Having an internet connection, customers should be able to verify their identity and thus create a new bank account in a matter of a few minutes.
 It has become an industry standard that opening a digital banking account must not take more than five minutes.

 Engaging user experience.
 With well-designed mobile banking applications, customers can effortlessly use banking services and keep track of their spending behavior anywhere and at any time.